 Field trips are learning activities that should be designed to further or continue instruction and learning outside of the classroom.
 Students are not to be excluded from field trips due to debt or inability to pay the prescribed fee.
-Students may, however, be excluded due to negative behavior in school.
 If you have difficulty paying field trip fees, please contact the administration.